Animal Crossing (video game): Gameplay

 A screenshot of the overworld, featuring the player's character.
 The game features graphics from the Nintendo 64 version.

 Animal Crossing is a social simulation game, dubbed a "communication game" by Nintendo.
 It is open-ended, and the player's character can live a separate life with very little set plot or mandatory tasks.
 Players assume the role of a new resident to the town.
 The gender and looks of the character depend on answers given to a cat named Rover, whom the player meets on the train the character takes to the town.
 There are also tasks that players can complete and goals they can achieve.
 The game is played in real-time, observing days, weeks, months and years using the GameCube's internal clock.
 Many real-life events and holidays span the year, including Independence Day, Halloween, the Harvest Festival (Thanksgiving), and Toy Day (Christmas).
 Other activities, such as fishing tournaments and early-morning fitness classes, occur on a regular schedule.
 When players stop playing, they can talk to their Gyroid, a creature next to their house, to save their progress.
 If the player turns off the game or resets the GameCube without saving first, what they achieved during the previous unsaved game is lost, but everything else is kept; however a mole named Mr. Resetti appears in front of the player's house the next time they play, to scold them for resetting and forces a drawn out conversation with the player.
-Rarely, Don Resetti will appear instead of Mr. Resetti, with Don Resetti being the older brother of Mr. Resetti but with an opposing personality, instead advising the player to save their game instead of becoming angry like his brother.
+Rarely, Mr. Resetti's more calm older brother Don will appear instead, advising the player to save their game instead of becoming angry like his brother.